Nationals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Garcia and the Washington Nationals hit the field on Friday at Target Field against Tyler Mahle, who is starting for the Minnesota Twins.
-First pitch is at 8:10 PM ET for the first game of a three-game series.
+Pablo Lopez takes the mound for the Minnesota Twins on Saturday at Target Field against Luis Garcia and the Washington Nationals.
+First pitch is at 2:10 PM ET for the second game of a three-game series.

-The favored Twins have -210 moneyline odds to win against the underdog Nationals, who are listed at +170.
-The total is 8 runs for this game (with -105 odds to hit the over and -115 odds on the under).
+Oddsmakers list the Twins as -275 favorites on the moneyline, while giving the underdog Nationals +230 moneyline odds.
+The total for the game is set at 7 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.